Pattern Inheritance: A Fork-Based Strategy for Scaling Service Standards

 Several specific gotchas can break fork compatibility: file renames that Git fails to detect, dependency version conflicts (especially in lock files), entrypoint and startup sequence refactors, database migration conflicts caused by Alembic's linear revision chain, CI/CD pipeline divergence, Docker and infrastructure file conflicts, and Python import path changes.
 Each gotcha comes with concrete mitigation strategies — from layered dependency files and lifecycle hook patterns to Alembic branch labels and Docker Compose override files.

 Beyond the technical gotchas, the post addresses broader organizational challenges.
 Merge conflict accumulation is solved through regular sync cadence — weekly or biweekly — because small, frequent merges are always easier than large, infrequent ones.
 Fork drift and staleness is the biggest social risk, addressed through automated staleness detection via CI jobs, org-wide sync sprints, and freshness SLOs.
 Governance requires dedicated platform team ownership, change classification, staged rollouts via canary services, and semantic commit prefixes.
 The post also honestly addresses the "too customized to merge" problem, providing clear criteria for when a service should detach from the fork hierarchy entirely.
-Finally, testing across the hierarchy is essential — particularly robust CI on the org fork, which acts as the immune system for your entire service fleet.
+Finally, testing at the Tier 2 boundary is essential — particularly robust CI on the org fork, which acts as the immune system for your entire service fleet.

 The post concludes with a thorough evaluation of alternatives — monorepos with shared libraries, template generators like cruft, internal developer platforms like Backstage, and package-based composition — presented in a comparison matrix.
 The fork hierarchy occupies a sweet spot of low upfront investment and community inheritance that suits most mid-sized organizations with 5–50 services on a common stack, and it composes well with package-based approaches for runtime behavior.